tomsWebConsulting/twcsl/Block Quote Source CSS Em Dash/README.md

   **[block quote source CSS em dash.html](block%20quote%20source%20CSS%20em%20dash.html#L1)** to Settings > Advanced > Code Injection > FOOTER.

+## Notes

+If you don't want the em dash then you can leave out the CSS install step or comment it out.

+By changing the content property value you can change the em dash to something else.

 ## Make a Donation

 Please consider